zer0-os/zdao-sdk/docs/snapshot/README.md

-# zDAO-sdk with snapshot

-This repository contains the sdk to associate DAO in snapshot.

-zDAO has multiple associated zNA, this association is defined in `ZDAORegistry` smart contract.
+# Voting on Snapshot

+[Snapshot](https://snapshot.org) is a voting system where projects can create a proposal for people to vote, this is a popular tool for decentralized organizations(DAO).

+Snapshot has lots of spaces for DAO, every space has its own ENS.
+We call this DAO `zDAO` with an association of proper `zNA`s.

+As above, associations are registered in `ZDAORegistry`, detailed `zDAO` information is in `SnapshotZDAOChef` which is inherited from `IZDAOFactory``.

+Every `zDAO` has ENS and an address to Gnosis Safe Wallet.
+Once created space in [Snapshot](https://snapshot.org), we should register it in `ZDAORegistry`, only registered `zDAO`s will be listed in the SDK.

-## To use zDAO with sdk
+## Create zDAO

 1. Create ENS and create a space in snapshot.

 - create ENS: https://docs.snapshot.org/spaces/before-creating-your-space
 - create space: https://docs.snapshot.org/spaces/create

-  When create a space in snapshot, should use `erc20-with-balance` strategy with voting token.
+  Space supports ERC20 or ERC721 voting, use `erc20-with-balance` for ERC20 voting, user `erc721` for ERC721 voting.

 2. Register zDAO and associated zNAs in `ZDAORegistry` contract

-   ENS and zNA can be different strings, one zDAO can have multiple associated zNAs, multiple zNAs can point to the same zDAO.
+   `ENS` and `zNA` can be different strings, one `zDAO` can have multiple associated zNAs, multiple `zNA`s can point to the same `zDAO`.
-   Smart contract is using uint for ENS and zNA.
+   Smart contract is using uint for `ENS` and `zNA`.

 - generate label hash of ENS: https://thegraph.com/hosted-service/subgraph/ensdomains/ens
 - generate zNA id: https://github.com/zer0-os/zNS-sdk

-## Functionality Requirements

-- [x] Create zDAO from parameters
-- [x] List all the associated zNAs
-- [x] Get zDAO by associated zNA
-- [x] List all the assets(coin, collectibles) of zDAO from associated Gnosis Safe
-- [x] List all the transactions of zDAO from associated Gnosis Safe
-- [x] List all the proposals of zDAO from snapshot
-- [x] Create a proposal of zDAO with the `erc20-with-balance` strategy which can transfer voting token to recipient
-- [x] List all the votes and voting result of proposal
-- [x] Cast a vote on proposal who has holding of certain amount of voting token
-- [x] Execute a proposal by Gnosis Safe owners